deepset-ai/haystack-home/content/spring-into-haystack/challenge.md

 # 🌱 Sprout an Agent with Haystack & MCP

-Spring has sprung — flowers are blooming, birds are chirping, and it's the perfect time for some spring cleaning 🐥
+Spring has sprung — flowers are blooming, birds are chirping, and it's the perfect time for some fresh ideas to take root 🐥

-But you're not here to clean out closets... you're here to **level up your AI dev skills** with Haystack and take part in a blossoming new movement: the **Model Context Protocol (MCP)** 🌐
+Spring cleaning can wait… you’re here to **level up your AI dev skills** with Haystack and take part in a blossoming new movement: **Anthropic’s Model Context Protocol (MCP)** 🌐

 This challenge invites you to sprout a **Haystack Agent** that speaks MCP and connects to external systems — starting with GitHub.